 Ava’s Grace Scholarship Foundation is providing HOPE to young people who have dreams of higher education and a different life.
 Our mission is to break the cycle of incarceration through the gift of education.
-In 2012, Ava’s Grace Scholarship Foundation awarded the first of many scholarships to children who have an incarcerated parent or primary care giver in the state of Missouri.
+Founded in 2010, Ava’s Grace Scholarship Foundation awards scholarships to children of incarcerated parents in the state of Missouri.

 Having a parent incarcerated is a loss that can last a lifetime for a child.
-This loss gives the gift of low self-esteem, the stigma of having a parent in prison, financial harship and most of all separation anxiety and distance from a loved one.
-Society has forgotten about the children these parents have left behind.
+This loss gives the gift of low self-esteem, the stigma of having a parent in prison, financial hardship and most of all separation anxiety and distance from a loved one.
+Society has forgotten about the children who are often left behind.

 To date most of the funds targeting children of the incarcerated are aimed at children age 12 to 17 for after school, mentoring and sports programs.
 While getting these children through high school is a very noble goal, there is NO other organization in existence focused on scholarships and mentoring for higher education for this at-risk population – until now.

 Meet the Class of 2012: Cari Hill of Webster Groves High School in St. Louis and McKenzie Lockett of Princeton High School in Princeton, MO!
-Caril Hill is enrolled and thriving at William Jewell College and McKenzie Lockett is enrolled and excelling at the University of Missouri Columbia.
+Caril Hill is enrolled and thriving at William Jewell College and McKenzie Lockett is in the honors program at the University of Missouri Columbia.

 Please donate TODAY.
 Your gracious donation will change a life!